 Jonas and I each brought with us our Canon 5D Mark II/III.
 I highly recommend DSLR cameras as they double as both a still camera and a video camera…and take amazing photos like this:

 Granted, these two cameras are in the 2-3K dollar range.
 If you’re trying to cut costs, I’d recommend the Canon 70D.
-It is newer than the Canon 5D and has some amazing improvements, such as a flip screen that will allow you to film yourself.
-It’s only about 1K!
+It is one tier lower than the the Canon 5D but has some amazing improvements, such as a flip screen that will allow you to film yourself.
+Plus, it’s only about 1K!

 Lenses are key to making an awesome film with a DSLR.
 However, the most important thing is to cover your entire zoom range.
 If you have a kit lens, bring that.
-Our lenses included the following:
+Our lenses for this particular field shoot included the following:

 - 15mm fisheye

 - 100-400mm (long lens for shots on the water)

 When I went on expeditions in the past I would worry about how to charge everything.
 With these DSLR cameras though, you can simply buy a ton of off-brand batteries.
 (Our friend Neil Losin, who did a similarly long expedition, sent us 20 batteries to pack and use.
 Thanks Neil!)
 You can get them on Amazon for about $15 each.
 In total, we took with us 25 batteries for 12 days.
 With time-lapses, we ended up using 22 of them.
 They don’t last forever, but they’re not bad!